-Warming The Homeless Project
+Warming The Homeless by Noa Mellon

 WARMING THE HOMELESS

 Hi!
 My name is Noa.
-I am a wife, mom of three and an avid crocheter (or, as we crocheters like to call ourselves, a "hooker").
+I am a wife, mom of three and a passionate crocheter (or, as we crocheters like to call ourselves, a "hooker").
 Several years ago I started crocheting for the homeless in our city.
 Through the years, I have donated piles of warm hats and scarves to various organizations for distribution but three winters ago, I decided to change it up and make it more up close and personal so my family and I started to give them out.
 I am so glad that I made that decision because we were able to see for ourselves how dire the homeless situation was and it propelled me to want to work harder, faster and do more.

 "I am not lost but I am happy you found me!